fhmjones/dashboards-envr300/README.md

 2. Then do the same for the last 5 yrs of data using the _second_ interactive figure.
 3. Finally, plot the whole dataset with both linear models and the prediction year values.

 **Current status**: this all works, but could be made "prettier".
-Commentary in the Voila dashboard may be too long.
-Conversion to use of plotly library will likely be worth while so that dashboards all use the same plotting environment.
+Conversion to use of plotly library may be worth while so that dashboards all use the same plotting environment.
 This will ensure ease of maintenance, and consistent look and feel for users.

 ## ThreeSignals